vercel/next.js/docs/deployment.md

 ```

 `next build` builds the production application in the `.next` folder.
 After building, `next start` starts a Node.js server that supports [hybrid pages](/docs/basic-features/pages.md), serving both statically generated and server-side rendered pages.

-If you are using [`next/image`](/docs/basic-features/image-optimization.md), consider adding `sharp` for more performant [Image Optimization](/docs/basic-features/image-optimization.md) in your production environment by running `npm install sharp` in your project directory.

 ### Docker Image